eggrobin/Enmerkar/README.md

 **macOS:** Download `Enmerkar.pkg` for the [latest release](https://github.com/eggrobin/Enmerkar/releases/latest), and run it.
 Log out, and log back in.
 In the [Input Sources settings](https://support.apple.com/guide/mac-help/mchl84525d76/13.0/mac/13.0), press the `+` button to add an input source; choose 𒂗𒈨𒅕𒃸 from the list of input methods for the Akkadian language, and press `Add`.

+> **Note**: The flat package puts `Enmerkar.app` in `/Library/Input Methods`.
+> However, this is not an app that can be launched directly;
+> instead, it is registered among the input methods at the next login,
+> hence the logout-login step in the installation instructions.
+> Once registered, it behaves like any other keyboard layout or input method.

 ## Usage

 Once the above installation steps are complete, the list of keyboard layouts in the [Windows Language bar](https://support.microsoft.com/en-us/topic/switch-between-languages-using-the-language-bar-1c2242c0-fe15-4bc3-99bc-535de6f4f258) or [macOS Input menu](https://support.apple.com/en-gb/guide/mac-help/aside/glos52ed78a0/13.0/mac/13.0) should have a new entry.